-- Faculty, students, and staff who test positive for COVID-19 with rapid antigen tests or outside of the Color testing process should notify the university by completing a Self-Reporting External Form* and are encouraged to call their health care providers to determine if they are eligible for treatment.
+- Faculty, students, and staff who test positive for COVID-19 should notify the university by completing a Self-Reporting External Form* and are encouraged to call their health care providers to determine if they are eligible for treatment.
 Other Yale Health members (dependents and retirees) should call their Yale Health primary care provider to discuss treatment options.
 Suspicious symptoms without confirmatory positive test results will not be considered proof of prior infection.

-- Once confirmed, if part of a required testing program, the individual will be automatically exempted from gateway and routine testing for 90 days from the date of the positive test.
+- Once confirmed, if part of a required testing program, the individual will be automatically exempted from routine testing for 90 days from the date of the positive test.

 - Those who have a documented history of a positive test or symptomatic COVID-19 disease should not, in general, undergo PCR testing for COVID-19 within 90 days of that positive test date.
 During this period, ongoing viral shedding may cause a positive or inconclusive test even after symptoms have resolved and the individual is no longer infectious.